pulseflow/petal/packages/eslint-plugin/docs/top-level-function.md

 # top-level-function

-Enforce top-level function to be declared using `function` instead of arrow function.
-With auto-fix.
+Enforce top-level functions to be declared with the `function` keyword instead of arrow functions or function expressions.

 ## Rule Details